xli04/CVQA/README.md

 ```

 ## Featurs/ Dataset Preparation
-- Due to the size limitation of the NeurIPS submission, the full task partition for VQA v2 is included in the source code.
-You can obtain it by first downloading the original JSON file from [Google Drive](https://drive.google.com/file/d/11gx7AxyeMP1KVuzHErIfNKCLeBWGq3pE/view) [1].
+-  You can obtain the partition by first downloading the original JSON file from [Google Drive](https://drive.google.com/file/d/11gx7AxyeMP1KVuzHErIfNKCLeBWGq3pE/view) [1].
 Then modify the file path in rearrange_vqa.py as needed and execute the script.
 Lastly, move the rearranged files into the datasets/nextqa/Partition_Q directory.
 - Download `datasets/COCO` and put the files under `vqa` in to `datasets/vqa` from [Google Drive](https://drive.google.com/drive/folders/1MBBhlkP83VMKS2Qe0SmFfzkHhMpIG5wf?usp=sharing) (**official link**)
 - Download video features of NExT-QA from [Goolge Drive](https://drive.google.com/file/d/1rS5X_t_VSDF4uP3HL1gPQ0ZgWIEuglgk/view)(**official link**) duplicate the app_mot_val and rename it as app_mot_test, put the folder into datatsets/nextqa/
 - Download our VQA v2 DI model checkpoint from [Google Drive](https://drive.google.com/file/d/1cG2-l0cnu_PFWSTBcPaF7ZWVtW4pEuOb/view?usp=sharing) and put it in to snap/VQAv2_Our